tjhickey724/discrete_math/notes/sequences/overview.md

 We will learn how to recognize when a sequence is one of these two types, and how to find the coefficients $a_i$ (and mabybe $b_i$) when it is.

+In practice, sequences which are polynomial corresponds to "practical" programs like sorting and database searching, while sequence which are exponential are not feasible, like determining if a boolean formula is satisfiable.